Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + a.
 Maintain all social media accounts.

 + b.
-Take photographic accounts of events that the Chapter Is hosting or participating in
+Take photographic accounts of Chapter events.

 + c.
 Maintain the local Delta Sigma Phi website.

 + d.
 Make flyers or promotions for any campus-wide Chapter Event.

 + e.
-Help manage branding
+Help manage branding.

 + f.
 Will serve on the Recruitment Committee.

 #### J. Social Chair

 + a.
-Coordinate one (1) Fraternity and Sorority Life and one(1) non-Fraternity and Sorority Life event.
+Coordinate one (1) Fraternity and Sorority Life and one (1) non-Fraternity and Sorority Life event.

 + b.
 Coordinate an exchange with Homecoming/Greek Week pairing.

 + c.
 Head semi-formal/formal planning committee

 + d.
-Be the liaison between the chapter and our chapters’ pairing.
+Be the liaison between the Chapter and our Chapters’ pairing.
 This includes posting times and events for members to easily access.

 + e.
 Represent the Chapter's values to the Homecoming/Greek Week pairing.

 + f.
-Ensure the Chapter Has exceptional attendance at events.
+Ensure the Chapter has exceptional attendance at events.

 + g.
 Ability to appoint a liaison to assist, with the Executive Board’s approval.

-+ h.
-Failure to meet these expectations and chairmen may result in being sent to the Standards Board or removal from the chair position.
+#### K. Failure to meet these expectations and chairmen may result in being sent to the Standards Board or removal from the chair position.

 ### Section 1.04 - Committees